20c/classy/README.md

 Our namespaced approach is a bit different then what you are probably used to, we like it because it keeps things nice and compartmentalized while also streamlining the process of class definition and inheritance.

-That said, if you want to stick to a more familiar approach to classes you can do so with the classy.define and classy.fork functions
+That said, if you want to stick to a more familiar approach to classes you can do so with the crown.define and crown.fork functions

 Note that this approach currently does not support '$' class methods.
 We intend to implement that in the future though.
 Just use the class prototype property for now.

-    var MyClass = classy.define(
+    var MyClass = crown.define(
       "MyClass",
       {
         "hello" : function() { return "hello" }
       }
     );

-    var MyOtherClass = classy.fork(
+    var MyOtherClass = crown.fork(
       "MyOtherClass",
       {
         "MyOtherClass" : function(name) { this.name = name },